Walmart now offering convenient flu shots nationwide

 - Associate flu shots: Walmart’s 1.5 million U.S. associates will have access to flu shots with no out-of-pocket costs this year, regardless of their tenure with the company or insurance status.
 Making flu shots accessible is just one of the ways Walmart is supporting associates throughout the COVID-19 pandemic, which also includes an emergency leave policy and special cash bonuses.

-In addition to flu shots, Walmart says they offer everyday low prices on fresh immunity-boosting foods like citrus fruits or bell peppers, over-the-counter medications to stock customers’ medicine cabinets, and household essentials like cleaning supplies and tissues.
+In addition to flu shots, Walmart says it offers everyday low prices on fresh immunity-boosting foods like citrus fruits or bell peppers, over-the-counter medications to stock customers’ medicine cabinets and household essentials like cleaning supplies and tissues.

 To learn more about the flu shots and wellness resources available at your neighborhood Walmart, please visit www.walmart.com/wellnesshub.